3 Classic Ways to Cook a Steak

 Bring the Meat to Room Temperature Before Cooking

-This is a critical step to cooking a great steak.
+This is a critical step in cooking a great steak.
 Take the meat out of the refrigerator an hour or two before cooking, and let it sit on the counter.
-A steak that is room temperature will cook more evenly and much more quickly.
+A steak that is at room temperature will cook more evenly and much more quickly.

 Seasoning the Meat: Course Salt